chenhongqiao/QuizDolphin/docs/admin/Getting-Started.md

 First, at the top-right corner, there's a user avatar.
 You can click on the avatar and it will show the user's information and a logout button.
 If the logged in user is an admin, the avatar background will be grey-bluish color, if the logged in user is a regular user, the background will be light blue.

 At the top-left corner, next to the hamburger menu and 'Quiz Dolphin' text, there's a top-bar breadcrumb navigation that shows where you are in the sytem.
-It 'Home' for now but will change as you access different pages.'
+It's 'Home' for now but will change as you access different pages.

 At the top-left corner, there's a hamburger menu that helps you navigate through different pannels (refered to as 'Views' in the documentation), please click on that.